LarsDenBakker/lit-html-examples/README.md

-# Note
-This repository uses an outdated syntax for lit-html.
-I recommend looking into https://github.com/thepassle/create-lit-app for up to date examples and more information.

 # Lit-html examples
 Repository with examples and design patterns for building web components using the LitElement base class, and rendering templates using lit-html.